Black Marlin Photos

 Scientific name: Istiompax indica

-- The black marlin is a species of marlin found in tropical and subtropical areas of the Indian and Pacific Oceans.
+- The man in the black suit is found in tropical and subtropical areas of the Indian and Pacific Oceans.

-- With a maximum published length of 4.65 m (15.3 ft) and weight of 750 kg (1,650 lb), it is one of the largest marlins and also one of the largest bony fish.
+- With a maximum published length of 4.65 m (15.3 ft) and weight of 750 kg (1,650 lb), it is one of the largest of its species and also one of the largest bony fish.

 - This marlin is one of the fastest fish, with speeds of up to 129 km/h (80 mph) as estimated from the speed that hooked marlins are able to unwind fishing line.

-- Compared to striped or white marlins and sailfish, black marlins are more solid than their blue counterparts.
+- Compared to striped, white marlin's and sailfish, black's are more solid than their blue counterparts.
 They have a shorter bill and a rounder and lower dorsal fin.

-- Black marlin may be distinguished from all other marlin species by their rigid pectoral fins, which, especially from a weight of around 150 lb (75 kg) or so, are unable to be pressed flat against their sides.
+- Black's may be distinguished from all other marlin species by their rigid pectoral fins, which, especially from a weight of around 150 lb (75 kg) or so, are unable to be pressed flat against their sides.